syncfusion-content/maui-toolkit-docs/maui-toolkit/TextInputLayout/Getting-Started.md

 3. Select the project location, type the project name and press Enter.
 4. Then choose **Create project**

-## Step 2: Install the Syncfusion MAUI TextInputLayout NuGet Package
+## Step 2: Install the Syncfusion MAUI Toolkit NuGet Package

 ### Visual Studio